webia1/Frontend-Ecosystem/CSS/Flex-and-Grid/ReadMe.md

 ### Flexbox can optionally wrap

 Grid can also optionally wrap (auto filling) but within the grid line.
 Flex is one dimensional, therefore we can otionally do things like **align elements along a baseline**.
 Grid cannot do that in this manner.

-### Flex can "spacing between"
+### Flexbox can "spacing between"

 ### Grid can overlap